MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-govern.md

 ### Prerequisites for warning with Defender for Endpoint

-Same as [Prerequisites for blocking apps with Defender for Endpoint](/defender-cloud-apps/mde-govern) but doesn't support Mobile (Android and iOS) at the moment.
+Same as [Prerequisites for blocking apps with Defender for Endpoint](/defender-cloud-apps/mde-govern), but doesn't support mobile (Android and iOS).

 ### How does it work